mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 };
 ```

+## Data caching

+Data sources cache fetched data by default.
+This means that if the user queries data that has already been fetched, query methods such as `getMany` and `getOne` will not be called again to avoid unnecessary calls to the server.

+Successfully calling mutation methods such as `createOne`, `updateOne` or `deleteOne` automatically clears the cache for all queries in the same data source.

+It is recommended to always pass an instance of `DataSourceCache` to the `dataSourceCache` prop in order to cache data, as seen in the [demo above](#demo), otherwise by default the cache will be scoped to the component being used. `DataSourceCache` is a simple in-memory cache that stores the data in a plain object.

+Each data source should have its own single cache instance across the whole application.

+### Disable cache

+To disable the data source cache, pass `null` to the `dataSourceCache` prop.

+{{"demo": "CrudNoCache.js", "height": 600, "iframe": true}}

 ## Advanced configuration

 For more flexibility of customization, and especially if you want full control over where to place the different CRUD pages, you can use the `List`, `Show`, `Create` and `Edit` subcomponents instead of the all-in-one `Crud` component.

 {{"demo": "CrudAdvanced.js", "height": 600, "iframe": true}}

-The `CrudProvider` component is optional, but it can be used to easily pass a single `dataSource` to the CRUD subcomponents inside it as context.
-Alternatively, each of those components can take its own `dataSource` as a prop.
+The `CrudProvider` component is optional, but it can be used to easily pass a single `dataSource` and `dataSourceCache` to the CRUD subcomponents inside it as context.
+Alternatively, each of those components can take its own `dataSource` and `dataSourceCache` as props.

 ### `List` component